LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Sensors_(+cli).png%%

-Each sensor that has been loaded with the firmware, registeres on to the host (+pc) as a serial interface.
+Each sensor that is loaded with the firmware, registeres on to the host (+pc) as a serial interface.
 There are several ways for the user to interact with the sensor:

 * Use with (+mrp) \ref{software-readout-framework}-libaray
 * Stand-alone mode via sending commands using built-in (+cli)